-- with managerial responsibility over the institutions control functions or material business units; - who are entitled to significant remuneration in the preceding financial year, if conditions (i) and (ii) of Article 92(3)(c) of the CRD V - with managerial responsibility for Legal, Accounting policies & procedures, Finance, including taxation and budgeting, Performing economic analysis, Prevention of ML/FT, Human Resources, Remuneration Policy, Information Technology, Information Security, managing critical outsourcing arrangements; - with managerial responsibilities, or are a voting member of a committee responsible for Credit, Counterparty, Residual, Concentration, Securitisation, Market, Interest, Operational, Liquidity, Excessive Leverage Risk; - who are voting members of a committee who have the authority to take, approve or veto decisions on credit risk exposures, whereby credit risk exposures of a nominal amount per transaction, representing 0.5% of the Banks CET1 capital and which is at least EUR 5 million who are voting members of a committee who have the authority to take, approve or veto decisions on transactions on the trading book that in aggregate represent an own funds requirement for market risks that represents 0.5% or more to the Bank's CET1 capital; - who head a group of staff who have individual authorities to commit the Bank to transactions equal or exceeding the threshold of 0.5% or more to the Bank's CET1 capital; - who are voting members of a committee who have the authority to approve or veto the introduction of new products; and - who match one or more of the quantitative criteria outlined in Article 6 of the Commission Delegated Regulation EU 2021/923.
+- 1. Management Body in both its Supervisory and Management functions; and, - 2.
+Senior employees/staff members: - with managerial responsibility over the institutions control functions or material business units; - who are entitled to significant remuneration in the preceding financial year, if conditions (i) and (ii) of Article 92(3)(c) of the CRD V are met; - with managerial responsibility for Legal, Accounting policies & procedures, Finance, including taxation and budgeting, Performing economic analysis, Prevention of ML/FT, Human Resources, Remuneration Policy, Information Technology, Information Security, managing critical outsourcing arrangements; - with managerial responsibilities, or are a voting member of a committee responsible for Credit, Counterparty, Residual, Concentration, Securitisation, Market, Interest, Operational, Liquidity, Excessive Leverage Risk; - who are voting members of a committee who have the authority to take, approve or veto decisions on credit risk exposures, whereby credit risk exposures of a nominal amount per transaction, representing 0.5% of the Banks CET1 capital and which is at least EUR 5 million; - who are voting members of a committee who have the authority to take, approve or veto decisions on transactions on the trading book that in aggregate represent an own funds requirement for market risks that represents 0.5% or more to the Bank's CET1 capital; - who head a group of staff who have individual authorities to commit the Bank to transactions equal or exceeding the threshold of 0.5% or more to the Bank's CET1 capital; - who are voting members of a committee who have the authority to approve or veto the introduction of new products; and, - who match one or more of the quantitative criteria outlined in Article 6 of the Commission Delegated Regulation EU 2021/923.

-For the purpose of remuneration, the Group's 'identified staff' are being sub-categorised according to the Commission Implementing Regulation (EU) 2021/637 which namely fall under the following business areas:
+For the purpose of remuneration, the Group's 'identified staff' are being sub-categorised according to the Commission Implementing Regulation (EU) 2021/637 which namely fall under the following business areas.
+In aggregate, these amount to 10.7% of the Group's total workforce.